Nova Scotia Duck Tolling Retriever vs Old English Sheepdog: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Nova Scotia Duck Tolling Retriever and Old English Sheepdog is one of the most significant factors in choosing between these dogs.
-Nova Scotia Duck Tolling Retriever is characterized by a intelligent, alert, outgoing personality, while Old English Sheepdog tends toward adaptable, gentle, smart traits.
+Nova Scotia Duck Tolling Retriever is characterized by an intelligent, alert, outgoing personality, while Old English Sheepdog tends toward adaptable, gentle, smart traits.
 In daily life, this means Nova Scotia Duck Tolling Retriever owners typically experience a dog that leans toward intelligent behavior, while Old English Sheepdog owners find their dog more inclined toward adaptable tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Fit with your life is the deciding factor — neither temperament is objectively better in the abstract.

 Best for Families with Children